iFR-ACSO/Clarabel.m/README.md

 [Clarabel.cpp](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main), the C/C++ interface to the Rust implementation of Clarabel.
 The interface to the C++ implementation is realized via [eigen](https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).

 # Installation
-The following instructions are for Windows, using an MS Visual Studio compiler.
+The following instructions are for Windows and Linux.
+On Windows we used an MS Visual Studio compiler.
 The .mex interface uses activated SDP feature of clarabel and assume we also use the more efficient [faer-rs](https://github.com/sarah-quinones/faer-rs) library.

 1. Install or update [Rust](https://www.rust-lang.org/tools/install) (if necessary)
 2. Install [eigen](https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).
 Add it to your ENVIRONMENT VARIABLES (or later passe the eigen folder in make_clarabel.m)